 - Over 2 billion lighters are sold annually, with the majority ending up in landfills.

-- Cardboard packaging from the cosmetic and perfume industries contribute to the loss of 18 million acres of forest every year.
+- Cardboard packaging from the cosmetic industry contributes to the loss of 18 million acres of forest every year.

 How can I make an impact?